cmlino/cmlino/README.md

 - ⚡ Fun fact: ...
 -->

-## I'm seeking a technical writing position at a hardware company.
+## I'm seeking a technical writing position.
 I write documentation that makes a difference for end users.
 If you have an opening for a technical writer, please reach out to me: cmlino@protonmail.com

 ### About Me